Krannich479/PopIns2/README.md

 | [gatb-minia-pipeline](https://github.com/Krannich479/gatb-minia-pipeline) | (*submodule; no need to install*) |
 | [SeqAn](https://www.seqan.de/) | (*header library; no need to install*) |

-Prior to the installation make sure your system meets all the requirements.
-For the default settings of PopIns2 a *Bifrost* installation with MAX_KMER_SIZE=64 is required.
-Presently, the conda package of Bifrost does not meet this requirement.
-If the executables of the software dependencies (bwa, samtools, sickle) are not accessible systemwide, you have to write the full paths to the executables into a configfile (see [Installation](#installation)).
-Submodules and header libraries come by default with the git clone, there is no need for a manual installation.
-For backward compatibility PopIns2 still offers to use the *Velvet assembler* (see [popins](https://github.com/bkehr/popins) for installation recommendation).
+PopIns2 requires an installation of the *Bifrost* C++ library.
+Bifrost must be compiled from source with the `MAX_KMER_SIZE=64` setting.
+Do not use the conda package installation of Bifrost as it does not meet the requirement for larger k-mer sizes and performance optimizations.
+⚠️ **Important:** With a release on April 28, 2022, the Bifrost API underwent major changes in the implementation without backward compatibility.
+Later releases have not been tested thoroughly and might violate the objective of PopIns2.
+For the time being, please use a Bifrost version prior to _commit 703be6d_.
+The Github Actions build workflow provides one possible solution [how to reset Bifrost](https://github.com/Krannich479/PopIns2/blob/5bd83ecf79fe455f810adf084a9a7d611f3e3459/.github/build.sh#L14) to a tested release.
 <br>
-**Important update note**: With a release on April 28, 2022, the Bifrost API underwent major changes in the color implementation.
-The compatibility of PopIns2 with these later releases has not been tested thoroughly yet and might violate the objective of PopIns2.
-For the time being, using a Bifrost version prior to _commit 703be6d_ is recommended.
+The other software dependencies (bwa, samtools, sickle) must be accessible system wide, otherwise you have to write the full paths to the executables into the configfile (see [Installation](#installation)).
+The submodules and header libraries (GATB and SeqAn) come by default with the git clone, there is no need for a manual installation.
+For backward compatibility with the first major release of PopIns, PopIns2 can optionally use the *Velvet assembler* (see [popins](https://github.com/bkehr/popins) for installation recommendation).

 ## Installation:

+Make sure that all binaries of the software dependencies are globally available on your system (e.g. by appending them to your `PATH`).
+Alternatively, you can specify the paths to the binaries within the *popins2.config* prior to executing `make`.
+After the compilation with `make` you should see the binary *popins2* in the root folder.
+The PopIns2 [Wiki](https://github.com/kehrlab/PopIns2/wiki) collects known issues that might occur during installation or runtime.
 ```
 git clone --recursive https://github.com/kehrlab/PopIns2.git
 cd PopIns2
 mkdir build
 make
 ```

-If the binaries of the software dependencies are not globally available on your system (e.g. by appending them to your `PATH`) you have to set the paths to the binaries within the *popins2.config* prior to executing `make`.
-After the compilation with `make` you should see the binary *popins2* in the main folder.
-The PopIns2 [Wiki](https://github.com/kehrlab/PopIns2/wiki) gathers known issues that might occur during installation or runtime.

 ## Usage: